Capadetated/Data-Science-Portfolio/README.md

 Great to meet you!
 I'm a high-throughput analytical biochemist, data scientist in training, QC professional, and manager.
 I'm experienced at delivering results in cross-functional teams and autonomously.
 I'm motivated by understanding complex issues and implementing tactical solutions.
 Currently attending Univeristy of Maryland to obtain an M.S. in data analytics.

 You can count on me to be a life-long learner, an excellent communicator, and an advocate for collaboration.
-Outside of work, I enjoy Brazilian Jiu-Jitsu 🟦, volunteering ⛪, mountaineering ⛰️, long-distance biking 🚴‍♂️, and reading 📖 about sociology, psychology, and philosophy.
+Outside of work, I enjoy Brazilian Jiu-Jitsu 🟦, volunteering ⛪, mountaineering ⛰️, long-distance cycling 🚴‍♂️, and reading 📖 about sociology, psychology, and philosophy.

 If you have any questions, please reach out to me.
 This contains some of the projects I've created using:
 * [Python](https://github.com/Capadetated/Data-Science-Portfolio/blob/gh-pages/README.md#python-based-projects)